spidakrish/GDSC_Hackathon2024/README.md

 Before you begin, ensure you have the following installed:

 - Python 3.7 or later.
 - An OpenAI API key.
 You can sign up for an API key [here](https://beta.openai.com/signup/).
+[This will be provided by the Govt or Investors]

 ## Installation